paul-brault/beam-bending/README.md

 - Point and distributed loads
 - Instant V/M/deflection charts
 - 100% visible Excel logic (no hidden macros or hidden sheets)
-- Compatible with Excel 365 (or older versions with minor adjustments on formula, VBA is already compatible)
+- Compatible with Excel 365 (or older versions with minor adjustments on formulas, VBA is already compatible)

 ---

 ## Installation & Usage

-1. Download Beam-Bending.xlsm
+1. Download `Beam-Bending.xlsm`
 2. Enable macros when prompted
 3. Enter supports, spans, material properties (E, I), and loads
 4. View automatic chart updates for shear, moment, and deflection